huggingface/transformers/docs/source/en/model_doc/pop2piano.md

 Pop2Piano is an encoder-decoder Transformer model based on [T5](https://arxiv.org/pdf/1910.10683.pdf).
 The input audio is transformed to its waveform and passed to the encoder, which transforms it to a latent representation.
-The decoder uses these latent representations to autoregressivley generate token ids.
+The decoder uses these latent representations to generate token ids in an autoregressive way.
 Each token id corresponds to one of four different token types: time, velocity, note and 'special'.
 The token ids are then decoded to their equivalent MIDI file.